sai14karthik/Faculty-Tool-Kit/README.md

 # 🎓 Faculty Toolkit

 An AI-powered web application for analyzing academic feedback, course notes, and student evaluations.
-Built with FastAPI, scikit-learn, and modern web technologies.
+Built with FastAPI, the OpenAI API, and modern web technologies.

 ## ✨ Features